offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Symbol: A unique element within the sequence (e.g. "banana¶" is made up of the *unique elements* / *symbols* {a, b, n, ¶}).
  * Symbol instance: The occurrence of a symbol (e.g. index 4 of "banana¶" is the 2nd *occurrence* / *symbol instance* of *n*).
- * Symbol instance count: The occurrence part of a symbol instance (e.g. index 4 of "banana¶" is *n* and it *is occurrence number* / *has a symbol instance count of* 2).
+ * Symbol instance count: The occurrence number of a symbol instance (e.g. index 4 of "banana¶" is *n* and it *is occurrence number* / *has a symbol instance count of* 2).
 ```

 BWT matrices have a special property called the first-last property.
 Consider how the above matrix would look with symbol instance counts included.
 The symbols in "banana¶" are {a, b, n, ¶}.
 At index ...